biscuit-auth/website/docs/src/Authorization-Policies.md

 ### Blocks

 A token is made of blocks of cryptographically verified data.
 Each token has at least one block called the authority block.
-Only the authority block can be created by the token emitter, while other blocks can be freely added by intermediate parties.
-The order in which following blocks are added to the token does not matter.
+Only the authority block is created and signed by the token emitter, while other blocks can be freely added by intermediate parties.
+By default, blocks added after the authority block are self-contained and can only restrict what the token can do.

 A block can contain: